nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 `FridgeFriend` is an app for managing food in the fridge, optimised for use via a Command Line Interface (CLI).
 If you can type fast, `FridgeFriend` can track your cold or frozen groceries faster and easier than any other apps.
-It is written in Java, and has more than 4.3kLoC.
+It is written in Java, and has more than 4300 lines of code.

 ## Contents